 ICF's Integrated Planning Model (IPM®) provides true integration of wholesale power, system reliability, environmental constraints, fuel choice, transmission, capacity expansion, and all key operational elements of generators on the power grid in a linear optimization framework.
-The model utilizes a Windows™-based database platform and interface that captures a detailed representation of every electric boiler and generator in the power market being modeled.
+The model captures a detailed representation of every electric boiler and generator in the power market being modeled.

 ICF has models of both the North American and Europe power markets.
 Uses for IPM include:

 - Valuation studies for generation and transmission assets

 - Forecasting of regional forward energy and capacity prices

 - Air emissions compliance strategies and pollution allowances